A photo of the Basilica of Our Lady of Safe Haven and St Dominic - Valletta, Malta

 A photo of the Valletta skyline - Valletta, Malta

-Angelica Alessandro
+Angelica Alessandra

 She married at a young age to an older man, possibly because of her father’s death.
 She escaped Malta’s densely packed harbour area to move to the fishing village of St Julian’s.